FOOTBALL ROUNDUP: Lamar cruises past McBee

-LAMAR, S.C. — Tyler McManus passed for 195 yards and five touchdowns as Lamar cruised to a 32-3 win Friday over McBee.
+LAMAR, S.C. — Tyler McManus passed for 195 yards and five touchdowns as Lamar cruised to a 32-3 victory Friday over McBee.

 Teammate Derrick Higgins had 142 yards receiving and four touchdowns.